 Pulmonary embolisms can occur in the smallest blood vessels and be almost asymptomatic.
 The disease is then sometimes discovered by accident.
 On the other hand, a pulmonary embolism can have a severe course, so that a circulatory arrest sets in within a very short time.
 If a large lung area is affected, doctors refer to this as a fulminant pulmonary embolism.

 A pulmonary embolism on both sides leads to death in most cases.
-Each year about 7,000 people die from this disease in Germany.
+While no exact epidemiological data are available, the incidence of pulmonary embolism is estimated to be approximately 60 to 70 per 100,000 of the general population.
 Most often lung embolisms occur between the ages of 80 and 85.
 During pregnancy and during the administration of contraceptive pills there is also an increased risk of disease.